 - Clerk to include the date of any upcoming ends of Terms of Office of Co-opted Governors on the Agenda of the FGB meeting preceding this date. - Current incumbent(s) to indicate if they would like to be considered to serve a further Term of Office at this FGB meeting. - Chair, or Vice-Chair, of Governors to carry out a Skills Audit of current GB.
 If Chair and/or Vice-Chair are resigning/retiring from the GB, or have indicated they wish to be considered to serve for a further Term of Office, a Chair of another GB Committee will be appointed by the Committee Chairs to carry-out the Skills Audit. - If the Skills Audit indicates the DPS GB would benefit from a current incumbent serving a further Term of Office, Chair (or whoever carried out the audit), to notify the incumbent.
-If the Skills Audit indicates that DPS ought to source another Co-opted Governor, the Chair would notify the GB who would be asked to agree whether the current incumbent should continue on the GB, or not. - If a resignation/retirement is/has anticipated/occurred, Chair, or Vice-Chair, or Committee Chair, will carry out a Skills Audit, excluding the current incumbent. - Chair, or Vice-Chair, or Committee Chair, to source a replacement through the ECC website and taking into account the skill-set required.
+If the Skills Audit indicates that DPS ought to source another Co-opted Governor, the Chair would notify the GB who would be asked to agree whether the current incumbent should continue on the GB, or not. - If a resignation/retirement is/has anticipated/occurred, Chair, or Vice-Chair, or Committee Chair, will carry out a Skills Audit, excluding the current incumbent. - Chair, or Vice-Chair, or Committee Chair, to source a replacement through the ECC website or inspiring governance candidates (website) or local advertising or an internal appointment from the FGB (see below) and taking into account the skill-set required.

-- Potential Co-opted Governors to be interviewed by Chair, or Vice-Chair, or Committee Chair and HT. - If the appointment is required urgently, in exceptional circumstances, e.g. forthcoming OFSTED pending, quorate issues, etc., the GB will grant the Chair, or Vice-Chair, or Committee Chair and HT, the authority to appoint the preferred applicant through Chair's Action. - Usually, the preferred applicant would need to be approved by the FGB. - Appointment of either new appointee, or re-appointee, will be confirmed on successful DBS check. - Clerk to notify EES for Schools of the confirmed appointment, or re-appointment.
+- Potential Co-opted Governors to be interviewed by Chair, or Vice-Chair, or Committee Chair and HT. - Where the candidate is a parent of a registered pupil at the school (whether or not a current serving school governor), the recommendation must be justifiable based on the skills audit taking into account other current incumbents of the FGB. - Attention is drawn to the maximum quota of one parent who can take up a co-opted position at any given time. - If the appointment is required urgently, in exceptional circumstances, e.g. forthcoming OFSTED pending, quorate issues, etc., the GB will grant the Chair, or Vice-Chair, or Committee Chair and HT, the authority to appoint the preferred applicant through Chair's Action - Usually, the preferred applicant would need to be approved by the FGB. - Appointment of either new appointee, or re-appointee, will be confirmed on successful DBS check. - Clerk to notify the Local Authority of the confirmed appointment, or re-appointment.